 On December 11, 1890 the pair was married in Philadelphia’s cathedral by Archbishop Corrigan in the social event of the year and shortly thereafter moved to New York City.
 Over the course of their 22 year marriage, Lucy bore eight children.
 They had an imposing mansion at 812 Madison Avenue at 68th Street as well as a “country seat” at Lawrence, Long Island.

-Then things went bad.
-The devout Catholic Lucy discovered that her husband had committed “misconduct” on the 13th and 14th of March 1912 at an apartment house at 54 East 59th Street, just two months after her mother’s death.
+Things in the Dahlgren household soured when the devout Catholic Lucy discovered that her husband had committed “misconduct” on the 13th and 14th of March 1912 at an apartment house at 54 East 59th Street, just two months after her mother’s death.
 Within a week she filed for absolute divorce in a handwritten complaint.
 The New York Times reported “the reason it had not been typewritten was that Mrs. Dahlgren wished the suit to be filed at once.”

 Lucy gathered up her eight children, ages 9 through 21, and steamed off to Paris to wait out the proceedings.
 Eric took up lodging in the University Club.
-When it seemed that her husband might make things difficult, Lucy threatened to take the already-scandalous hearings public.
+When it seemed that her husband might make things difficult, Lucy threatened to make the already-scandalous hearings public.
 Eric relented.

 While abroad, Lucy was introduced to Ogden Codman, Jr., an architect and interior designer born to a prestigious old Boston family who had grown up in Paris.
 Codman had fallen in love with everything French, including its architecture.
 He wrote, in partnership with Edith Wharton, the widely-read Decoration of Houses and from his office in New York City had decorated mansions for New York's old guard including Cornelius Vanderbilt II – refusing commissions from the nouveau riche.
 The pair became socially friendly.